open-learning-exchange/open-learning-exchange.github.io/pages/takeHomeEmulatorSetup.md

 ![AndroidTakehomeSetupIPForMac](uploads/images/AndroidTakehomeSetupIPForMac.png)

-Secondly, you need to find your port number in MyBeLL.
+Second, you need to find your port number in MyBeLL.

 ![AndroidTakehomeSetupPort](uploads/images/AndroidTakehomeSetupPort.png)